Devilla/docs/README.md

 # Introduction

-The Pulsechain Name Service (PNS) is a distributed, open, and extensible naming system based on the Ethereum blockchain.
+The Pulsechain Name Service (PNS) is a distributed, open, and extensible naming system based on the Pulsechain.

 PNS’s job is to map human-readable names like ‘alice.pls’ to machine-readable identifiers such as Ethereum addresses, other cryptocurrency addresses, content hashes, and metadata.
 PNS also supports ‘reverse resolution’, making it possible to associate metadata such as canonical names or interface descriptions with Ethereum addresses.